Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Proposed Solver via MM algorithm

 which further leads to

 Since $ \hat{\mathbf{R}}-\sum_{k=1}^{K} \tilde{\mathbf{R}}_{k} \succeq 0 $, we have

-Therefore, it is verified that the constructed solution $\hat{\mathbf{w}}_{c,k}$ and $ \hat{\mathbf{w}}_{r}$ are feasible solution for Problem (\ref{optimize for precoding7}).
+Therefore, it is demonstrated that the constructed solution $\hat{\mathbf{w}}_{{\mathrm{c}},k}$ and $ \hat{\mathbf{W}}_{\mathrm{r}}$ are feasible solution to Problem (\ref{optimize for precoding7}).
 Besides, to achieve a better converged solution, we propose a transformation of Problem (\ref{optimize for precoding7}) by replacing the QoS constraints (\ref{communication constrain7}) with a tighter constraint.
-Specifically, we use the constraint ${\mathbf{h}}_k^{\rm{H}}(1+{\mathbf{\xi}}_2^{-1}){\mathbf{R}}_k{\mathbf{h}}_k \ge {\mathbf{h}}_k^{\rm{H}}{\mathbf{R}}{\mathbf{h}}_k+d_k$ instead of (\ref{communication constrain7}), where ${\mathbf{\xi}}_2$ is larger than ${\mathbf{\xi}}_1$.The tighter QoS constraints encourage the BS to beam its power towards the communication UEs initially, which allows more flexibility in optimizing the reflecting coefficient matrix $\mathbf{\Phi}$ and maximizing the Radar SINR.
-Therefore, this transformation is expected to lead to a better solution for Problem (\ref{optimize for precoding7}).
+Specifically, we use the constraint ${\mathbf{h}}_k^{\rm{H}}(1+{\mathbf{\xi}}_2^{-1}){\mathbf{R}}_k{\mathbf{h}}_k \ge {\mathbf{h}}_k^{\rm{H}}{\mathbf{R}}{\mathbf{h}}_k+d_k$ instead of (\ref{communication constrain7}), where ${\mathbf{\xi}}_2$ is larger than ${\mathbf{\xi}}$. {Under tighter QoS constraints, the BS is encouraged to prioritize directing its energy towards the communication users during the optimization of BS beamforming matrices.
+Subsequently, as we proceed to optimize the reflecting coefficient matrix of the active RIS, it becomes easier to meet the communication QoS requirements.
+This, in turn, enables the active RIS to effectively allocate the energy it receives towards the sensing target.
+Hence, this transformation is expected to lead to a better solution for Problem (\ref{optimize for precoding7}).}